Requesting Grant Support

 This can often be answered after consultation with the HR section of the embassy/consulate, or with the guard company.
 Ask specific questions after the death of an employee that includes what are the available burial and death benefits, is there any national or private insurance coverage benefit, are retirement benefits available for the spouse/family or if not has the employee paid into his/her own retirement fund and will those monies be paid out to the family?

-• Has Post raised any funds:
+• Has Post raised any funds and if so how much:

 • Is there a specific dollar amount you are requesting: